ClemencioMoralesTW/solid-oop-principles/src/main/java/liskov_substitution/README.md

     * Post conditions at least equal to
     * Exception types must match
 * This basically inheritance.
 Classes that use a super class should be able to use subclasses derived from it.

+# Excercise

+The path `src/main/java/liskov_substitution/bad` contains an example that breaks Liskov Substitution Principle.
+It represents a set of accounts that a bank offers:

+* `BankingAppWithdrawalService`: Uses an account to withdraw money.
+* `Account`: Abstract class that allows to deposit and withdraw money.
+Has 3 implementations:
+  * `CurrentAccount`: Allows deposits and withdrawals.
+  * `SavingsAccount`: Allows deposits and withdrawals.
+  * `FixedTermDepositAccount`: Just allows deposits, **and does not allow withdrawals**.

+The fact FixedTermDepositAccount breaks Liskov Substitution Principle (LSP).
+**_Refactor all code in a new package that does not break LSP._**

+Hint: It feels like some accounts are withdrawable and others are not...